dtrckd/pymake/README.md

 ## Glossary and Types

 * *run* or *expe*: It is the term that design one single experiment. it is related to an atomic, sequential code execution.
+* *model*: A class that have a method named `fit` and located in `model/`
+* *spec*: A spec is a design of experience, and is formally defines as a subset of Expspaces, ExpTensors and ExpGroups.
+* *script*: A script is a file containing list of actions,  (see *ExpeForma*).
+* *actions*: An action is basically one method in a script that can be triggered by users.
+The term script is often used instead of *action* by misuse language.
 * *ExpSpace*: A dict-like object used to stored the settings for one *expe*.
 * *ExpTensor*: A dict-like object to represent a set of *expe* with common parameters.
 Each entry that are instance of `list` or `set` are used to build a Cartesian product of those entries.
 It is used to defined grid search over parameters.
 * *ExpGroup*: A list-like object to defined set of heterogeneous expe.
-* *spec*: A spec is a design of experience, and is formally defines as a subset of Expspaces, ExpTensors and ExpGroups.
 * *ExpeFormat*: A base class used to create scripts.
 It acts like a sandbox for the runs.
 The class that inherit ExpeFormat should be located in `script/`
 * *ExpDesign*: A base  class used to create design of experience.
 The experience of type ExpSpace, ExpTensor and ExpGroup should be defined within class that inherit ExpDesign and located in `spec/`
-* *model*: A class that have a method named `fit` and located in `model/`
 * *pymake.cfg*: the pymake configuration file, where, for example, the name of the location (model/, spec, model/) can be changed among other settings.
+* *gramarg*: It refers to a file, by default in gramarg.py, where you can tune the command line options of pmk by adding your onw.
+The command line option grammar is powered by the python module argparse.
 <!-- grammarg, -->

 ## Examples [](#3)